KobayashiComputing/DailyDues/dev_diary.md

 - get the 'README.md' file ready for 'publication'!

 And then... start thinking about refinements and new features... maybe version 2.0?!

+## 2025-10-14: (Tuesday)
+Work on README.md file, and the text that will go into the 'Help - Manual' window.